Food bloggers, challenge yourself: Shake things up with your photography and do something different for a change!

 I know and realize that many of you are much more advanced in your food photography journey but please bear with me in this post.

 Thinking about Georgeanne’s challenge and wondering what I could do different with my food photography this month, I realized that I actually (have to) change things up on a regular basis.
 In our current traveling lifestyle, we move to different places every few months.

 With our minimalist approach to life and travel, I don’t have an arsenal of props or backdrops, instead I use ‘natural setups’.
-So changing accommodations also means my setups are changing every time.
+So changing accommodations also means my food photography setups are changing every time.